 Located in the Thomas I. Storrs Building on the UNC Charlotte campus, the Storrs Gallery showcases professional and student work relating to the curriculum in the School of Architecture and the creative endeavors of the College.

-Opening reception, March 11, 5:30-7:00 pm
+Opening reception, November 19, 5:30-7:00 pm

 Ted Lott is an artist, designer and craftsperson who believes that thinking and making are two sides of the same coin.
 Born and raised on the shores of Lake Michigan, Lott has resided in twelve different states and visited every one but Alaska.
 He has been an Artist-in-Residence at the Anderson Ranch Arts Center, Kohler Arts/Industry Program, Haystack School, Vermont Studio Center, and elsewhere.
 Lott received his M.F.A. from the University of Wisconsin-Madison and his B.F.A. from the Maine College of Art.
 His work, encompassing sculpture, architecture, furniture, and public art, has been exhibited in museums and galleries across the country.

 “Craft practices are at once defined and restrained by their connections to tradition.
 Viewing woodworking in the context of objects made with wood, housing, particularly stick frame construction, emerges as possibly the most widespread use of the material throughout the modern world.
 Utilizing these techniques in a studio based practice, it is my hope to further the conversation on how notions of craft fit into the modern world.”
 Ted Lott